 These Mayan ruins are located in the Peten region in the North of Guatemala, approximately 30kms from the famous ruins of Tikal.

-The Yaxha Guatemala ruins, as well as a few of the surrounding sites, are located in a large Natural Park, which covers an area of almost 38 thousand hectares.
+The Yaxha Guatemala ruins, as well as a few of the surrounding ruins are located in a large Natural Park, which covers an area of almost 38 thousand hectares.

-When traveling from Flores, Yaxha is the first Mayan Site you encounter and they are the easiest to access.
+When traveling from Flores, Yaxha are the first ruins you encounter and they are the easiest to access.